 What is gaslighting?
-Gaslighting is a mind control technique in which the speaker strives to mislead.
+Gaslighting is a mind control or brainwashing technique in which the speaker strives to mislead.

 The stipulative definition of the term “Gaslighting” as it relates to Narcissistic Abuse, Self-Help, and Psychology is as follows.
-According to most pop culture dictionary sources, gaslighting is both noun and verb.
+According to most pop culture dictionary sources, gaslighting is both a noun and a verb.

 People who gaslight typically lie or obfuscate at least partial truths in order to manipulate other people psychologically and emotionally.
 It can be as simply done as presenting a brave face to the world when your heart is breaking (a mild deception for self-gain) or truly doing something as morally abhorrent as faking victimization (the way Cluster B predators do with alarming regularity).